pkarsy/CC1101_RF/README.md

 * https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html

 Let's say we configure the module for 433.2Mhz.
 The CC1101 chip (all RF chips basically) use a crystal for precize carrier signal generation.
 If you are not very unlucky the crystall will have 30ppm error or less.
 The base frequency then, can be 433.187 - 433.213 MHz.
 Also the modulation of the signal (GFSK with ~25KHz deviation in this lib) needs a bandwith.
 Using "Carson banwith rule" for 4800bps we have 4.8+2*25=55KHz lets say +/- 28KHz for 98% of the power.
 So our module can emit signals
-* from 433.187MHz-28KHz=433.159MHz
+* from 433.187MHz-28KHz=433.159MHz (worst -30ppm sending 0)
-* up to 433.213MHz + 28KHz = 433.241MHz, well inside the ISM band.
+* up to 433.213MHz + 28KHz = 433.241MHz (worst +30ppm sending 1)
+Both extremes are well inside the ISM band.

 The story does not end here however, the receiver can have a crystal with the oposite ppm error than the transmitter.
 For example
 * The transmitter sends 433.187MHz +/- 28KHz = 433.159-433.215 MHz (worst -30ppm)
 * The receiver listens at 433.213MHz (worst +30ppm).

 Consecuently the receiver needs a "window" of +/-(433.213-433.159) or +/-54Khz or 108KHz "BWchannel" as CC1101 documentation calls it.
 This is about the setting in this library (101KHz).
 Generally is not a good idea to use a larger than needed BWchannel setting, as the chip then collects a lot of noise, and signals from other ISM working devices.
 For 868 band the required "BWchannel" is somewhat higher but at the moment this lib does not change the setting.
-RFstudio has some preconfigured settings with this window, and they know better.
+RFstudio (TI's software) has some preconfigured settings with this window, and they know better.

 The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz difference in frequency.
 Probably even 200KHz as RFStudio suggest(channel spacing).
 For example:
 * one project with 433.2Mhz : radio.begin(433.2e6)